RIMESINT/dataex-client/docs/quick_start.md

-We are going to set up environment to use the dataex client.
+We are going to set up a vitual environment to use the dataex client.

 ## Installation